 Third, all majors will be expected to gain a general knowledge of the theoretical and methodological resources pertinent to the study of religion in all its forms.
 It is further expected of Honors majors that their theses will demonstrate an awareness of the theoretical and methodological issues ingredient in the topic being studied.

-Majors in Religion are required to take Religion 111 "Introduction to Religion," Religion 210 "The Nature of Religion," and six additional courses in Religion or related studies approved by the Department.
+Majors in Religion are also required to take Religion 210, "The Nature of Religion," and six additional courses in Religion or related studies approved by the Department.
 In meeting this requirement, majors and prospective majors should note that no course in Religion (including Five College courses) or in a related field will be counted toward the major in Religion if it is not approved by the student's departmental advisor as part of a general course of study designed to cover the three areas described above.
 In other words, a random selection of eight courses in Religion will not necessarily satisfy the course requirement for the major in Religion.

 All majors, including "double majors," are required early in the second semester of the senior year to take a comprehensive examination in Religion.
 This examination will be designed to allow the student to deal with each of the three aspects of his or her program as described above, though not in the form of a summary report of what has been learned in each area.
 Rather, the emphasis will be on students' abilities to use what they have learn in order to think critically about general issues in the field.

 The exam topic--a theoretically provocative work on some aspect of religious studies, to be announced later--will be sent to seniors before winter break.
 A response essay will be due in early February, and a meeting will be scheduled later that month for seniors and department faculty to discuss the topic and the senior essay.
 Please see Professor Tariq Jaffer, Chair, if you have questions.